 Coursera also offers courses a handful of degree programs, but most courses are beginner level.
 It also offers its courses in a large number of languages.

 Udemy is targeting the diverse global masses in terms of course topics offered, level of education, motivation to learn, instructor background and more.
 Its goal is to sell as many qualified courses as possible to as many people as possible.
-Generally people using Udemy will be looking to explore a subject area without the burden of being in an academic setting with associated performance pressures.
+Generally, people using Udemy will be looking to explore a subject area without the burden of being in an academic setting with associated performance pressures.
 That said, some Udemy instructors are well known and reputable and students will seek out their courses to seriously deepen their knowledge or even change careers.

-Coursera students are generally more academically-minded and looking for a more structured and accredited learning program and/or access to top notch professors.
+Coursera students are generally more academically-minded and looking for a more structured and accredited learning program and/or access to top-notch professors.
 That said, like Udemy, Coursera does offer free courses for anyone to take at their own pace to explore a topic, but usually as part of a specialization program.
 Most people coming to Coursera will have in mind a degree path or certification.

 Udemy restricts instructors in its communications with students.
 Instructors do not have student email addresses and are limited in the number of promotional emails they can send out, and what can be communicated in them.
 Students do not receive grades and feedback on assignments from instructors, but they can ask questions and engage in online messaging with instructors through the platform.
 That said, instructor communication with students is varied and not mandatory.

 Interaction with instructors mirrors more a typical college course on Coursera.
 Students can interact with their instructors in chats and watch live videos.
 They submit assignments for review and grading and receive immediate feedback on these.
 They can receive peer feedback on assignments and discuss with other students.
-They can also access course mentors for assistance, not unlike a teaching assistant in the real world.-
+They can also access course mentors for assistance, not unlike a teaching assistant in the real world.

-Course Completion Certificates
+Coursera vs Udemy – Course Completion Certificates

 Udemy does not offer accredited certificates, only a certificate of completion upon finishing a course.
 These certificates do not hold the same weight with employers or otherwise compared to certificates from Coursera or major educational institutions.

 Coursera offers recognized certificates from an accredited institution.
 It is structured when it comes to the certification process and even offers degree programs.
-In essence the certification process is much like that of any educational institutions.
+In essence, the certification process is much like that of any educational institutions.

 When students sign up and pay for a course and then complete it with graded assignments within 180 days, they will receive their certification.
 Coursera certificates thus hold some value.
 The downside is that if you do not complete your course within 180 days of paying, you will have to pay again to earn your certificate.
 And you only get a certificate if you pay for the course and do all the homework.

-Udemy is infamous for its Black Friday and January sales as well is its constant very low course prices.
+Udemy is infamous for its Black Friday and January sales as well as its constant very low course prices.
 Udemy’s pricing is really geared towards generating high volume enrollments.
 It also offers thousands of free courses.
 Pricing for all courses is also visible from the course search landing pages.

 Coursera has a mixed pricing offer.
 Individual courses and specialization paths vary in pricing.
 You have to be logged in and click on “enroll” for a course to see its price.
 Courses that are part of a larger specialization may be available on a monthly subscription basis (approximately $39-$79), or for individual purchase.
 They are more costly than Udemy courses.